 No regular OKR Check-ins.
 Now when everybody is working remotely and having fewer opportunities to chat then in office the regular Check-in is more crucial than ever.
 Make sure that you have a weekly process in place and people really follow it.

 No transparency of what people are doing.
 If people are working remotely it might be harder to see what they are doing.
 OKR check-ins give some transparency but you can’t discuss everything they have been up to without meeting ending up too long.
 Some things might be just reported for people to know and don’t need much discussion.

-For example, you could use Weekdone’s Weekly Planning to ask members to report their PPP (plans, progress, and problems) and they could interact with each other's weekly items in Newsfeed.
+For example, you could use Weekdone’s Weekly Check-in to ask members to report their PPP (plans, progress, and problems) and they could interact with each other's weekly items in Newsfeed.
 This way everybody is aware of what's going on all the time and meetings can be used to discuss high-level things.

 Managing a remote team and implementing OKRs each have their own challenges.
 While it may seem like too many problems to worry about at once, many of the problems that remote work creates can be easily solved by OKRs.
 This makes it the perfect methodological tool for almost any team.

 But it is important to do OKRs right from the start, careful onboarding and implementation can prevent any small problems from snowballing into bigger ones.
 Implementing an OKR software like Weekdone can make the process even smoother with their free OKR coaching and onboarding assistance.
-It is free for up to 3 users and you can start a free 15-day trial if your team is bigger than that.
+It is free for up to 3 users and you can start a free 14-day trial if your team is bigger than that.
 So check it out and make OKRs work for your remote team.